Beyond halo mass: quenching galaxy mass assembly at the edge of filaments: Datasets and methods

-Persistence is defined as the ratio of the density value at two critical points which are topologically paired (e.g., maximum--saddle).
-A larger persistence threshold isolate the most robust topological features\footnote{Expressed in terms of numbers of $\sigma$ \citep[with an analogy to the gaussian case, see Equ.~(4) in][]{sousbie11}, persistence increases when the probability to find the critical pair in the Delaunay tessellation of a random discrete Poisson distribution decreases.}.
 Setting the persistence threshold is left to the user of {\sc DisPerSE}, and the persistence's choice should depend eventually on the characteristics and sampling of the tracers used to estimate density.
 In this work, based on dark matter particles to estimate the density, we set persistence to the conservative threshold of $7\sigma$\footnote{For comparison, \cite{katz2020} and Ramsoy et al. 2020 (submitted), who both identified filaments from the dark matter particle density field, used a persistence threshold of 5$\sigma$ and 10$\sigma$, respectively.}.
 On the one hand, we found indeed that a skeleton extraction with a higher threshold would systematically miss some cosmic filaments, which, in turn, would lead to a dilution of the signal when measuring galaxy properties as a function of distance to filaments.
 On the other hand, a consequence of further decreasing the persistence threshold below $7\sigma$ would be the inclusion in our set of filaments of more and more small-scale structures (``tendrils"), resulting in mixing the scales for the analysis, which would in turn make the interpretation of the results less straightforward.

 As a matter of fact, due to the intrinsically multi-scale nature of the cosmic web network, filaments are diverse in terms of strength and scale, and can impact haloes differently depending on their relative width and density with respect to the size and mass of the haloes.
 The saddle point of each filament provides a natural location in which to estimate its density with respect to the background (being the local density minimum along the filament).
 In an attempt to quantify this, we therefore measure the dark matter mass $M_{\rm sad}$ enclosed in a sphere of diameter 1~Mpc around the saddle of each filament.
 Reasonably varying the radius of the sphere around 1~Mpc does not significantly change the result.
 Finally, we use $M_{\rm sad}$ to estimate the strength of the filament.
 In the following analysis, we found however that the impact of filaments on galaxies does not depend on the filament strength (at least when all considered filaments have a persistence above $7\sigma$).